Ways to Establish Credit

 Pay your bills on time and immediately pay past-due bills, especially before they appear on your credit report.
 If you go too long without paying a bill, the creditor could report your delinquency to the credit bureaus, which might bring down your score.
 If you are paying an old debt that is a negative mark on your credit report, ask if the creditor will remove it from your report in return for payment in full.
-Helpful ways to avoid past-due bills in the first place include scheduled automatic payments, an online bill payment system scheduled in advance, and/or sign up for banking alerts.
+Helpful ways to avoid past-due bills in the first place include scheduled automatic payments, an online bill payment system scheduled in advance, and signing up for banking alerts.

-Apply for a Credit-Builder Loan
+Apply for a credit-builder loan.

 A credit-builder loan can be another great way to build credit.
 They often work like this: